is-at-the-top/register/README.md

 If your PR fails a check, read the error first.
 Most problems are small things like an invalid name or DNS record.

-If you're still stuck, open a [issue](https://github.com/is-at-the-top/register/issues/new?template=question.yml).
+If you're still stuck, open an [issue](https://github.com/is-at-the-top/register/issues/new?template=question.yml).

 Please don't open an issue just to ask us to merge your PR faster.
 We promise the red notification isn't helping. :)